lsst-tstn/tstn-017/index.rst

 also be interested in building, validating and verifying new sets of configurations.

-The process of building new sets of configurations will very considerably for each component.
+The process of building new sets of configurations will vary considerably for each component.
 In some cases, the configuration may be a simple set of host names and ports that the component connects to.
 In other cases the configuration may require the calculation of complex lookup tables (e.g. M1M3